How to Book a Private Course

 Tundra Medical Resources is responsible for providing instructors, course materials, and medical equipment.

-Sponsors are responsible for:
+Hosts are responsible for:

 - Developing a budget and pricing for the course (we can assist you)